Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 On our way to visit the next hot pool, Englandshver, we stopped by a small, but lovely waterfall called Englandsfoss or the England Fall.
 It is an 8-metre high waterfall in the river Tunguá.

-England is an abandoned farm close by - it is not named after England in the U.K. though and it is believed that this farm is named after engi - which is the Icelandic term for a meadow.
-According to Sturlubók in Landnáma - the Book of Settlements then eng is the old term for engi.
+England is an abandoned farm close by.
+It is not named after England in the U.K., though, and it is believed that the farm is named after engi, the Icelandic term for a meadow.
+According to Sturlubók in Landnámanók - the Book of Settlements, then eng is the old term for engi.

 "Ljótur kaupir slátur að Grími til tuttugu hundraða og galt læk, er féll meðal landa þeirra; sá hét Ósómi.
 Grímur veitti hann á eng sína og gróf land Ljóts, en hann gaf sök á því, og var fátt með þeim".

-Land is the same word in English and Icelandic.
-Thus the farm got the name England or the Land of the Meadow.
+The word "land" is the same in English and Icelandic.
+Thus, the farm was named England, or the Land of the Meadow.
 A funny coincidence though :) Ref.: DV-August 1986

 Englandsfoss waterfall

-This funny answer has been repeated many times in my country, and has almost become a saying ;) I don't know when this happened but Iceland was a part of Denmark for a long time and Copenhagen was the capital city.
+This funny answer has been repeated many times in my country, and has almost become a saying ;) I don't know when this happened, but Iceland was part of Denmark for a long time, and Copenhagen was the capital.
 So he must have thought that foreign things, including England, were in Copenhagen ;)

 On the way to Englandshver